 If you want your drink to be nothing more than chilled beer, you should head to Dunlop Street where you can relax over a tipple and bar bites at the Countryside Cafe, the backpacker pub called Prince of Wales or at the Tsofi Tapas Bar.
 Alternatively, visit 1925 Microbrewery, a gastropub on Jalan Besar, which brews their own beers, or the Colonial Bistro Cafe at the Selegie side.

-When it comes to shopping, Mustafa stands like a titan not only in Little India but also in Singapore.
+When it comes to shopping, Little India has lots to offer and 99.co has carefully curated a list of places you should visit to satisfy your shopping needs, starting with Mustafa which stands like a titan not only in Little India but also in Singapore.
 The 24-hour cavernous shopping centre sells everything stacked to the rafters.
-Think shelves and shelves of everything from shampoos to painkillers, to shoes to jewelry in brands and varieties that you haven’t seen before.
+Think shelves and shelves of everything from shampoos to painkillers, to shoes to jewellery in brands and varieties that you haven’t seen before.
 Then, just when you thought you’ve gone through all of it, another section opens up for you to explore.

 The shopping continues in City Square Mall where you will be able to find goods and services to cater to your every need.
 There seems to be a focus on home furnishing stores here with names like King Koil Boutique, Picket & Rail and V.hive setting up shop.